Client: International invoice collections firm

 - Expensive queries were running at peak time.

-The Database Performance Reviews enabled the client to identify the root causes of database performance issues and provided workable suggestions on how to remedy them.
-With the above recommendations in place, the invoice collections firm’s database servers would perform well under load and performance would be near linear with scale, thus ensuring the system could be scaled to serve any number of future customers.
+The Database Performance Review enabled the client to identify the root causes of database performance issues and provided workable suggestions on how to remedy them.
+With the above recommendations in place, the firm’s database servers would perform well under load and performance would be near linear with scale, thus ensuring the system could be scaled to serve any number of future customers.